-Food insecurity has often been linked to the lack of access to food rather than lack of food.
+Food Security, or as should be said, Food Insecurity has often been linked to the lack of access to food rather than lack of food.
 The terms “access” is of more significance and importance than it is truly given in this context.
 The annual Human Development Report published by the United Nation Development Programme which is aimed at measuring a country’s development, assesses factors like long and healthy life, access to important resources, a dignified standard of living etc. to reach a conclusion, these factors directly influence the capability of an individual.
 This approach is mainly inspired by Amartya Sens’s capability approach which states that well-being, social arrangements, or social justice is required to be evaluated in context of capability.

 While Amartya Sen remains the pioneer of the capability approach, there have been many other scholars who have tried to forward their specific interpretation of the theory.
 One such important embodiment of the capability approach is one by Marth Nussbaum, she offers an interpretation more specific to human rights and moral concerns.
 She tried to provide a set of capabilities which are indispensable to human development of which one includes “bodily health” which is described as “being able to have good health, including reproductive health; to be adequately nourished; to have adequate shelter”.

 First three years in the life of a child lay the foundation essential in ensuring development of a child to their full potential.
 Inadequate nutrition in infancy and early childhood is linked directly to increased risk of illness, long-term health issues, malnutrition, impairments in multiple forms, such consequences are irreversible in nature.
 Hence, adequate nutrition becomes indispensable to overall growth of an individual.